joyoyoyoyoyo/databricks-cloud-automation/README.md

 2. `cd databricks-cloud-automation`
 3. `python setup.py install`
 3. 	`databricks-cloud-automation`
 4. Open a browser and navigate to `localhost:5000`.
-Select a module and begin automating/
+Select a module and begin automating!

 ---